Thomas-Heniart/Ichimoku-Trainer/README.md

--[x] Retrieve ichimoku indicators from select a symbol, a startDate and a timeUnit (ShortTerm or MiddleTerm to start) -[x] VM: Draw all indicators for the horizon work unit -[x] VM: Draw only kijun, cloud and lagging for the horizon one -[ ] Generate some fake data for InMemory and draw using ChartComponent -[ ] Add the option to hide a drawing
+-[x] Retrieve ichimoku indicators from select a symbol, a startDate and a timeUnit (ShortTerm or MiddleTerm to start) -[x] VM: Draw all indicators for the horizon work unit -[x] VM: Draw only kijun, cloud and lagging for the horizon one -[x] Generate some fake data for InMemory and draw using ChartComponent -[ ] Draw the previous indicators
--[ ] Focus on last candle
+-[ ] Rebrand ViewModel to match LineData<Time> typing and IchimokuCloudData -[ ] Focus on last candle
 -[ ] HttpAdapters

-## Next step

-- Select a symbol
-- Select a date
-- Se
-- Draw all indicators for the smallest interval
-- Draw only kijun, cloud and lagging for the other ones

 ## Backlog

-- Draw cloud in the future
+- Add the option to hide a drawing
 - Choose between entering a position (buy or sell) or skip
 - Retrieve next ticker
 - Do you want to close the position